 Paying insurance for your first home…against yourself

-If you are getting into the property market without a 20% or higher deposit (which is many of us), you will have to purchase Lender’s Mortgage Insurance.
+If you are getting into the property market without a 20% or higher deposit (which is many of us), you will have to purchase Lender’s Mortgage Insurance, which can add significantly to the cost of buying a house.
 This is insurance against the borrower (you) defaulting – which means failing to pay back the loan.
 Using our example home of $650,00, LMI will come to about $25,025 on a $50,000 deposit (14% of the total value of the home).
 You can reduce that amount with more of a deposit, or with a guarantor, also known as a co-signer.
 Beware: if you can’t pay the loan back, your guarantor is also in trouble!

 Lawyers, lenders, and fees

-Another first home cost you will incur are a solicitor’s or conveyancer’s fees, which range from $300 – 400, which can include legal database searches to make sure your property has no outstanding claims.
+Another associated cost of buying a house is a solicitor’s or conveyancer’s fee, which ranges from $300 – 400, and can include legal database searches to make sure your property has no outstanding claims.
 Banks will charge a mortgage establishment fee, which can cost at least $500.
 To save headaches later, it’s worth getting a pre-purchase inspection done to make sure your structure is sound.
 Depending where you live, this can cost anywhere from $300 to $1,000.

-As you can see, your first home cost adds up.
+As you can see, the cost of buying a house adds up.
 Take the time to fully understand all the financial commitments there are before purchasing your first home.

 Author: Bill Tsouvalas is CEO and managing director at Savvy, mortgage brokers specialised in first home buyers, refinance and sub prime home loans.
 He has a been working in the mortgage & asset finance industry for over 10 years.
 He often writes articles on mortgage, finance, and insurance topics.